Forest Maniac: Arrest of Dmitry Voroshilov

 In addition to the designated task force, officers from the Samara Police Department were also involved in the search for the serial killer.
 In an attempt to catch him red-handed, officers posing as couples were placed in various areas around Samara, but this did not bring any results.

 In the course of the investigation, it was suggested that the murderer could be a law enforcement officer, as the crimes were committed near several penal colonies and the hands of one of the victims were tried with a trouser belt with handcuffs mounted on it.
-Soon after, about 1,500 officers were questioned and four selected as possible suspects.
+Soon after, about 1,500 officers were questioned and four were selected as possible suspects.
 In April 1997, blood, hair, and clothing samples from the murdered men and the four suspects were sent for examination, and by the mid-summer period of that year, the investigators received the results.
 According to the researchers, the items recovered at the crime scene belonged to 30-year-old Dmitry Viktorovich Voroshilov, a Major of the Internal Service and Chief of Security at a penal colony near Samara.
-Due to this finding, Voroshilov was arrested on July 30, 1997.
+Due to this finding, Voroshilov was arrested on 30 July 1997.
 He steadfastly denied responsibility and pleaded not guilty, and as investigators failed to link him to most of the crimes, he was only charged with two of the murders and three attempted murders.

 In November 1997, the court ordered that Voroshilov must undergo a forensic medical examination and he was then transported to the Serbsky Center in Moscow.
 The examiners found that while he was sane, he showed signs of epilepsy and psychopathy.
 Suspicions against him began to mount after it was confirmed that Voroshilov was fond of martial arts, had considerable strength and knew how to utilize hand-to-hand and knife fighting techniques.
 His coach noted that Voroshilov was a highly skilled combatant who could break a brick suspended in the air with one blow and could fight with both hands.